Zod schema conventions for @fuzdev TypeScript/Svelte projects.

 zod_get_base_type, zod_to_subschema, zod_get_innermost_type,

-zod_get_innermost_type_name, zod_unwrap_to_object) that handle wrappers
+zod_unwrap_to_object) that handle wrappers like

-(zod_get_schema_keys, zod_get_field_schema, zod_maybe_get_field_schema)
+(zod_get_schema_keys, zod_get_field_schema, zod_maybe_get_field_schema).

 z.strictObject():

-export const Resource = z.discriminatedUnion('type', [
+export const ProviderStatus = z.discriminatedUnion('available', [

 ]);

-]);z.union() when there's no single discriminant field, or when mixing shapes
+export type ProviderStatus = z.infer<typeof ProviderStatus>;Use z.union() when there's no single discriminant field, or when mixing shapes

 with literals: